 Heart disease is generally treated to control the symptoms and slow or stop the progression of the disease.
 Which type of treatment prescribed is based on several factors, including the symptoms, diagnostic testing, and a physical exam.
 If the blockage is less than 70 percent and the blood flow is not severely limited, the first line of treatment may be medication.
-There are many other types of conservative heart disease treatments before anything else.
+There are many other types of the conservative heart disease treatment before anything else.

 During a consultation with our heart specialist, you may have a physical exam and other tests to determine the condition of your heart.
 If medications are prescribed, they may help your heart work more efficiently to receive oxygen-rich blood from your lungs.
 There are several possible medications, but our specialist will prescribe the ones that are best for you and your heart problem.

 We will make sure you know the names of your medications and what they are for, along with the dosage and number of times they should be taken.
 We recommend that you keep a list of the names and dosages of your medications and bring them whenever you have a visit to our office.

 Some of the drugs that are prescribed for heart disease include the following:

 • Medications that modify cholesterol may decrease the material that is deposited in the coronary arteries.
 There is a wide range of cholesterol-modifying medications.

 • Aspirin may be prescribed to be taken daily because it thins the blood and reduces its tendency to clot.
 This may help prevent obstruction in the coronary arteries.
 If you have already had a heart attack, aspirin may help prevent future attacks.

 • Beta-blockers slow the heart rate and decrease blood pressure.
 This decreases the heart’s need for oxygen.
 Beta-blockers also reduce the risk of a second heart attack.